pingcap/docs/tools/dm/manually-handling-sharding-ddl-locks.md

 #### The reason for the abnormal lock

-It has the similar reason for the abnormal lock in [Some DM-workers restart during the DDL unlocking process](#scenario-2-some-dm-workers-restart-during-the-ddl-unlocking-process).
-If the DM-worker is temporarily unreachable when you ask the DM-worker to skip the DDL, this DM-worker might fail to skip the DDL.
+This scenario has the similar reason for the abnormal lock in [Scenario 3: Some DM-workers restart during the DDL unlocking process](#scenario-2-some-dm-workers-restart-during-the-ddl-unlocking-process).
+If the DM-worker is temporarily unreachable when you request the DM-worker to skip the DDL statement, this DM-worker might fail to skip the DDL statement.
 At this point, the lock information is removed from `DM-master`, but the DM-worker will continue to be waiting for a DDL lock which is no longer existing.

+The difference between Scenario 3 and [Scenario 2: Some DM-workers restart during the DDL unlocking process](#scenario-2-some-dm-workers-restart-during-the-ddl-unlocking-process) is that the DM-master does not have a lock in Scenario 3, but the DM-master has a new lock in Scenario 2.

 #### Manual solution